DanielShalam/BAM/README.md

 We provide the script for pretraining our BAM models under different configurations.
 All scripts can be found under the "scripts" directory.

+## Online evaluation

+We monitor BAM pretraining using a K-NN classifier.
+For faster evaluation, we use 10% of imagenet training data.
+The implementation support distributed machines.
+You can define the evaluation configuration using the following arguments -

+    --knn_freq 20 # evaluate every 20 epochs
+    --knn_train_fraction 0.1 # use 10% of training data
+    --knn_eval_fraction # use 100% of validation data

 ## Citation

 <p>